thc1006/p62-pdl1-llps-starter/paper/MANUSCRIPT_bioRxiv_FOR_PDFLATEX.md

 ### SQSTM1 and the Autophagy-Immunity Interface

-SQSTM1 (p62) showed significant positive correlation with PD-L1 (ρ = 0.28), but this association was substantially attenuated after controlling for immune cell infiltration (partial ρ = 0.14).
+SQSTM1 (p62) showed significant positive correlation with PD-L1 (\ensuremath{\rho} = 0.28), but this association was substantially attenuated after controlling for immune cell infiltration (partial \ensuremath{\rho} = 0.14).
 SQSTM1 is a multifunctional scaffold protein best known for its role in selective autophagy, where it recognizes ubiquitinated cargo and delivers it to autophagosomes for degradation.
 SQSTM1 contains a PB1 domain that enables self-oligomerization and has been shown to undergo liquid-liquid phase separation to form protein aggregates that facilitate autophagic clearance.

 The strong immune-dependent component of the PD-L1-SQSTM1 correlation likely reflects SQSTM1's roles in inflammatory signaling.
-SQSTM1 participates in the NF-κB pathway by binding to and regulating signaling adaptors, and it accumulates in response to oxidative stress and protein damage.
+SQSTM1 participates in the NF-$\kappa$B pathway by binding to and regulating signaling adaptors, and it accumulates in response to oxidative stress and protein damage.
 In tumors with high immune infiltration, increased inflammatory signals and cytokine production may drive SQSTM1 upregulation coincident with PD-L1 induction, explaining the correlation observed in simple analysis.

-The residual partial correlation (ρ = 0.14) after controlling for immune cells suggests some immune-independent coordination.
+The residual partial correlation (\ensuremath{\rho} = 0.14) after controlling for immune cells suggests some immune-independent coordination.
 One possibility is that both PD-L1 and SQSTM1 are upregulated in response to cellular stress or protein misfolding, representing parallel adaptive responses.
 Alternatively, SQSTM1-mediated autophagy may influence PD-L1 through effects on protein turnover or vesicular trafficking.

 SQSTM1 showed significant association in univariate analysis (HR = 1.14, P = 0.006) that became non-significant in multivariate models (HR = 1.08, P = 0.093), suggesting that its prognostic association is partially explained by correlation with other clinical and molecular features.
 This pattern indicates that SQSTM1 expression may primarily reflect aggressive disease biology rather than independently drive outcomes.
 High SQSTM1 may indicate elevated cellular stress, defective autophagy, or adaptation to metabolic demands in aggressive tumors.

 ### Immune Microenvironment Relationships

-The strong correlations between PD-L1 and multiple immune cell populations, particularly macrophages (ρ = 0.51) and dendritic cells (ρ = 0.48), align with established biology of PD-L1 regulation.
+The strong correlations between PD-L1 and multiple immune cell populations, particularly macrophages (\ensuremath{\rho} = 0.51) and dendritic cells (\ensuremath{\rho} = 0.48), align with established biology of PD-L1 regulation.
 Interferon-gamma secreted by activated T cells is a potent inducer of PD-L1 through JAK/STAT signaling, and myeloid antigen-presenting cells express high baseline PD-L1 as part of their normal function in regulating T cell responses.

-The observation that the PD-L1-CMTM6 correlation remained robust (partial ρ = 0.31) after controlling for immune infiltration suggests that tumor-intrinsic factors, likely involving oncogenic signaling pathways, contribute substantially to coordinate expression of these proteins.
+The observation that the PD-L1-CMTM6 correlation remained robust (partial \ensuremath{\rho} = 0.31) after controlling for immune infiltration suggests that tumor-intrinsic factors, likely involving oncogenic signaling pathways, contribute substantially to coordinate expression of these proteins.
 Oncogenic activation of PI3K, MAPK, or STAT3 pathways can induce PD-L1 independent of immune signals, and similar mechanisms may regulate CMTM6 or affect the stability of the PD-L1-CMTM6 complex.

-The minimal correlation between STUB1 and immune cell populations (all |ρ| < 0.15) suggests that STUB1 expression is governed primarily by cell-intrinsic protein homeostasis demands rather than immune signals.
+The minimal correlation between STUB1 and immune cell populations (all |\ensuremath{\rho}| < 0.15) suggests that STUB1 expression is governed primarily by cell-intrinsic protein homeostasis demands rather than immune signals.
 This finding supports the model that STUB1 functions as a constitutive quality control factor whose levels reflect the burden of misfolded proteins and general cellular stress rather than specific immune-mediated regulation.

 ### Clinical Implications and Prognostic Value

 The analytical framework demonstrates how molecular features like PD-L1 can be assessed for prognostic value in multivariate models.
-PD-L1 showed significant independent prognostic association (HR = 1.14, P = 2.18×10<sup>-4</sup>) after adjusting for clinical covariates, indicating that higher PD-L1 expression predicts worse outcomes in this cohort.
+PD-L1 showed significant independent prognostic association (HR = 1.14, P = $2.18\times10^{-4}$) after adjusting for clinical covariates, indicating that higher PD-L1 expression predicts worse outcomes in this cohort.
 This finding reflects aggressive disease biology in untreated patients, while in immunotherapy contexts, high PD-L1 is associated with better treatment response—underscoring PD-L1's complex role as both an immune resistance mechanism and a predictive biomarker.

 The protective effect of STUB1 (HR = 0.92, P = 0.018) suggests potential value as a complementary biomarker.
 Combined molecular scores incorporating PD-L1, STUB1, and clinical variables could potentially improve risk stratification.
 Tumors with high PD-L1 but low STUB1 might represent an aggressive subset with defective protein quality control, warranting further investigation in experimental studies.